 NOTE: FOX forks do not include reflectors for public road use.
 FOX forks are designed for use in competitive off-road riding and racing.
 Proper reflectors meeting the Consumer Product Safety Commission's (CPSC) requirements should be installed if the fork will be used on public roads.

 NOTE: After riding in salt-abundant areas (ocean coasts, desert salt flats, salted roads in winter), completely rinse off your bicycle to prevent corrosion.

-If the shock ever loses oil or makes unusual noises, stop riding and have the shock inspected by a qualified technician.
+If your shock ever loses oil or makes unusual noises, stop riding and have the shock inspected by a qualified technician.

 WARNING: A broken or malfunctioning shock may cause loss of vehicle control and result in SERIOUS INJURY OR DEATH.